The Strange Superstitions of American Presidents, Revealed

 President William McKinley always wore a red carnation on his lapel, according to Pitlane magazine.
 He gave away his lucky carnation if he thought someone needed luck and replace his with a new carnation.
 McKinley gave away his good luck charm at the Pan-American Exposition in Buffalo, New York.
 During the event, Leon Czolgosz shot McKinley who died on September 14, 1901.

-Hint: One president made an odd request regarding his dead body.
+Next: One president made an odd request regarding his dead body.

-Thought he’d be buried alive
+18. George Washington: thought he’d be buried alive

 - Fun fact: No one will ever rank higher than Washington in the U.S. military, according to Mental Floss.